Relocating to Anchorage

 - Qualified Inventory – Qualified inventory shall be exempt from taxation.
 Deteriorated property shall be partially or totally exempt from taxation for up to 10 years.
 An exemption may be transferred in whole to another entity or owner after substantial completion or beneficial occupancy.

 - Property Tax Abatement – Anchorage Municipal code provides for tax exemptions pertaining to property and inventory for economic development.
 New or expanding businesses meeting certain criteria may be granted property tax abatement.
+Under Anchorage municipal code 12.35, properties in revitalization areas may qualify for property tax relief.
+In July 2014, the Fairview/East Downtown Revitalization Area was established.
+Properties in this district may receive tax abatement for qualifying expenses related to property redevelopment.

 In addition to the state business license, professional or occupational licenses are necessary for some activities including health care, law and construction among others.
 The Municipality of Anchorage also requires certain businesses to apply for licenses through the Municipal Clerk’s office in addition to the State licenses.
 You can find a list of these businesses HERE.